robske110/IDDataLogger/docs/config.md

 `logging.log-dir` The directory in which to store log files.
 Can be `null` for default directory (`program_directory/log`).

-Note: If you run config-wizard.sh with the `--use-env` option (default in docker) the ENV variable names will be the config names in uppercase, dots and hyphens are replaced by underscores.
-(For example `logging.log-dir` becomes `LOGGING_LOG_DIR`.)
+Note: If you run config-wizard.sh with the `--use-env` option (default in docker) the ENV variable names will be the config names in uppercase with dots and hyphens are replaced by underscores and the prefix IDDATALOGGER.
+(For example `logging.log-dir` becomes `IDDATALOGGER_LOGGING_LOG_DIR`.)

 ## .env file